 Parents or guardians can assist their minor children to claim and also claim for any expenses they might have had due to their children’s injuries.

 Dependants of injured persons, such as spouses and minor children can claim if a breadwinner in their household passes away.
 This is known as a loss of support claim.

 If you are injured, you can claim compensation for bodily injuries and financial loss related thereto.

 You can claim for:

 - Medical and related expenses;

-- Loss of income or ability to work;
+- Loss of income or loss of ability to work and earn an income;

 - General damages such as pain and suffering etc in case of a serious injury such as amputation.